 Understanding Legal Capacity In Alberta

 Legal capacity, or just capacity as it relates to an individuals ability to make decisions, is a legal term.
-While doctors may be called in to determine if a person has legal capacity, it is generally not a medical term.
+Often doctors often step in to determine if a person has the mental ability to make decisions for themselves.
+However, the term’s use is not a medical one.
 The term legal capacity involves more than a person’s metal state of mind.
 It also includes a person or corporation’s right or ability to do certain things (such as contract or sue).
-The following out lines legal capacity as it relates to a person’s ability to make legal decisions for themselves.
-The lawyers at Kahane Law Office in Calgary, Alberta are here to help if you have any legal capacity issues to deal with.
+The following out lines the law as it relates to a person’s ability to make legal decisions for themselves.
+The lawyers at Kahane Law Office in Calgary, Alberta here families and individuals when they face any capacity issues.

 What Is Legal Capacity?